icopy-site/awesome/docs/awesome/awesome-astrophotography.md

 - [FocusMax](https://ccdware.com/focusmax_overview/) - Accurate, automated and repeatable focusing.
 - [Modulation Transfer Function and Image Sampling Analyzer](https://www.rc-astro.com/mtf-analyzer/) - This online tool provides insight into the capabilities of a given imaging system.
 It computes key values such as plate scale, stellar full-width at half-maximum (FWHM), diffraction limit and presents a graph of the system's modulation transfer function (MTF).
 Very useful for evaluating the performance of a telescope and camera combination.
+- [SpacePixels](https://github.com/ppissias/SpacePixels) - Desktop and command-line FITS workflow for detecting moving and transient objects in aligned astronomical image sequences, aimed at asteroid, comet, satellite, and transient detection.